-- 1. Role of the board and/or board finance or finance related committees - Must include the role of an appropriate board committee (e.g., finance or audit) or the board where such committee is not practical, and a high-level process regarding the committee's (or board's) review of agency financials, auditor selection and audit review, and Form 990 review.
-The policy must provide that the Form 990 be approved by the full board.
+- 1. Role of the board and/or board finance or finance related committees - Must include the role of an appropriate board committee (e.g., finance or audit) or the board where such committee is not practical, and a high-level process regarding the committee's (or board's) review of BBBS Program financials, auditor selection and audit review, and Form 990 review.
+The policy must provide that the Form 990 be approved by the full board. - 2.
+Audit - All BBBSA Programs (of which the minimum operating threshold is an annual budget of \$200,000) are required to have an annual financial statement audit complete and submitted to BBBSA within nine months of the BBS Program's close of corporate fiscal year.

-2. Audit

-All BBBSA agencies (of which the minimum operating threshold is an annual budget of \$200,000) are required to have an annual financial statement audit complete and submitted to BBBSA within nine months of the agency's close of corporate fiscal year.
 The policy should address that a minimum of every five years some form of rotation (personnel or firm) should be considered.

-3. Liquidity policy

-- Must include reserves policy, line of credit policy (if applicable), approach to cash flow management, etc. - 4.
-Gift acceptance/donations policy - Must include: - Types of gifts the organization will and will not accept - Process for valuing and recognizing in-kind donations in accounting records - Requirement that contributions comply with donor intent - Acknowledgement of contributions per applicable tax code requirements - Decision-making process when acceptance of a gift is not otherwise covered in the policy

-5. Investment policy

-- Must be in alignment with state Uniform Prudent Management of Institutional Funds Act (UPMIFA) laws.
+- 3. Liquidity policy - Must include reserves policy, line of credit policy (if applicable), approach to cash flow management, etc. - 4.
+Gift acceptance/donations policy - Must include: - Types of gifts the organization will and will not accept - Process for valuing and recognizing in-kind donations in accounting records - Requirement that contributions comply with donor intent - Acknowledgement of contributions per applicable tax code requirements - Decision-making process when acceptance of a gift is not otherwise covered in the policy - 5.
+Investment policy - Must be in alignment with state Uniform Prudent Management of Institutional Funds Act (UPMIFA) laws.
 Should also address endowed funds, if applicable. - 6.
 Capital expenditure policy - Must include threshold for capitalization - 7.
 Procurement policy - Must include process for purchasing at various thresholds.
 If the organization receives federal funding, this should align with the Uniform Guidance procurement rules (Uniform Guidance 2 CFR 200) - 8.
-Notification to BBBSA regarding financial standing - Policy addressing who within the organization is responsible for notifying BBBSA in the event of insolvency, intent to file bankruptcy, etc.

-9. Credit card policy

-Must outline which levels of staff have corporate cards, receipt policy, and review of CEO/ED expenses

-10. Board expense reimbursement policy

-• Must indicate the types of expenses eligible for reimbursement and the process/required documentation
+Notification to BBBSA regarding financial standing - Policy addressing who within the organization is responsible for notifying BBBSA in the event of insolvency, intent to file bankruptcy, etc. - 9.
+Credit card policy - Must outline which levels of staff have corporate cards, receipt policy, and review of BBBS Program Executive Director/Program Director expenses - 10.
+Board and advisory council expense reimbursement policy - Must indicate the types of expenses eligible for reimbursement and the process/required documentation - 11.
+Administrative costs for BBBS Programs - Must ensure that administrative costs charged to the BBBS Program are accurate and reasonable - 12.
+Allocation of monies raised for BBBS Programs - Must ensure that monies raised by or allocated to the BBBS Program are used solely for BBBS expenses